rdornel/material/linguagem-sql/delete.rst

  .. code-block:: sql
     :linenos:

-    DELETE FROM CartaoCredito SET CartaoLimite = 1000 WHERE ClienteCodigo = 1;
+    DELETE FROM CartaoCredito WHERE ClienteCodigo = 1;